PR2EN1: Pointers

 Testing

-Lab task 2 part 2: concept of pointers to arrays
+Lab task 2 part 2 [W01-3]: Interpretation of array concept

 Requirements

-• Create (or reuse) a function that is able to print n numbers and their memory addresses in the array.
+• Create (or reuse 😉 ) a function that is able to print n numbers and their memory addresses in the array.

 • The function can only have two parameters.